MuseosAbiertos/Adobe-Bridge-Custom-Metadata-JSON-Presets/README.md

 Set of presets to read and write GLAM (Galleries, Libraries, Archives & Museums) metadata, for "Custom Metadata Panel for Bridge" [https://github.com/adobe-dmeservices/custom-metadata]

-Currently the DC & ISAD(G) presets are published and soon I hope to create presets for EAD, DC, SPECTRUM, VRA & more.
+Currently the DC, ISAD(G), Photoshop & xmpRights presets are published and soon I hope to create presets for EAD, DC, SPECTRUM, VRA & more.

 Thanks a lot for your feedback !